 4. Click the Next button.
-The Restore Wizard window appears.
+The Restore Database window appears.

-5. Click the field under Database Name and select a database from the drop-down list of databases.
-Only databases available on the server appear in the drop-down list.

-- 6. Select a database.
+- 5. Click the field under Database Name and select a database from the dropdown list of databases.
+Only databases available on the server appear in the drop-down list. - 6.
+Select a database.
 The Restore Database Configuration [dmconfig.ini] from field shows the default location of the configuration file.
-If you moved the dmconfig.ini file to a new location, then enter the new path or click on the browse button in the Restore database configuration [dmconfig.ini] from field. - 7.
-If you moved the backup history file to a new location, then enter the new path or click on the browse button in the Get History File From field.
+If you moved the dmconfig.ini file to a new location, then enter the new path or click on the browse button in the Restore database configuration [dmconfig.ini] from field. - path or click on the browse button in the Get History File From field.
 There are three kinds of backup history file, includes dmBackup.his, dmOffBk.lst and dmOffBk.his.
-If you assigned the dmBackup.his file, the restoration process is for the online backup sequence, and continue step 8.If you assigned the dmOffBk.lst and dmOffBk.his history files, the restoration process is for the offline backup sequence, and go to step 16. - NOTE After the database to be restored has been selected, the location of the history log file appears in the Get History File From field.
+If you assigned the dmBackup.his file, the restoration process is for the online backup sequence, and continue step 8.If you assigned the dmOffBk.lst and dmOffBk.his history files, the restoration process is for the offline backup sequence, and go to step 13.

+- NOTE After the database to be restored has been selected, the location of the history log file appears in the Get History File From field.
 The default restoration process is for online backup sequence. - 8.
 Click the Next button.
 The Restore full or differential backup files page appears.
 Select a backup that contains the files you wish to restore from the top list.
 The logical file names, backup files, and physical files are displayed in the bottom list.